Ogee Or Traditional Gutters? You Decide

-Probably the nicest looking gutter that Gutter Supplies sells.
-Cast Iron Effect is a satin, textured finish that is reminiscent of guttering from the Victorian era.
+Probably the nicest looking gutter that we sell, Cast Iron Effect is a satin, textured finish that is reminiscent of guttering from the Victorian era.
 If you have never seen it then check out the video.

 Cast Iron effect Ogee is available with either round or square downpipes – and both look stunning.
 The Ogee fluted hopper head is designed to go with the Ogee gutter system, and actually it looks so effective that some people buy them to hang on the wall and plant flowers in!

 As Ogee gutters are not symmetrical due to the fluted front edge, some fittings such as stop ends are handed either left or right.
 To clarify, as you look from the front, a right hand stop end would be fitted to the right hand end of the gutter run.

 For the same reason, gutter angles are either internal or external.
 But don’t worry, again it’s quite simple - there is an easy way to work out which yours is.
 Stand in front of the corner in question, and if it you can see both sides of the corner, it is internal – usually at the bottom of a valley.
 If however one side goes around a corner that you can’t see, it is external – usually found at the bottom of a hipped roof.